 6.2.2.1.1 General

-The purpose of the UE requested user plane connection establishment procedure is for a UE to request to establish a secured user plane connection between the UE and the LMF, as described in clause 6.18.2 of 3GPP TS 23.273 [2].
+The purpose of the UE requested user plane connection establishment procedure is for a UE to request to establish an LCS secured user plane connection between the UE and the LMF, as described in clause 6.18.2 of 3GPP TS 23.273 [2].
 The UE requests establishment of an LCS secured user plane connection by sending a USER PLANE CONNECTION ESTABLISHMENT REQUEST message to the network.
 The USER PLANE CONNECTION ESTABLISHMENT REQUEST message is encapsulated in the UPP-CMI container of the UL NAS TRANSPORT.
-If accepted, the LMF initiates the user plane connection establishment procedure as specified in clause 6.2.1.1, figure 6.2.2.1.1.1 illustrates an example of the NAS signalling transport for UE requested user plane connection establishment procedure messages.
+If accepted, the LMF initiates the network initiated user plane connection establishment procedure as specified in clause 6.2.1.1.
+Figure 6.2.2.1.1.1 illustrates an example of the NAS signalling transport for UE requested user plane connection establishment procedure messages.

 Figure 6.2.2.1.1.1: NAS signalling transport for UE requested user plane connection establishment procedure